HomeConcrete DecorMake a Mosaic Stepping Stone: Fun DIY Garden Art!

 Waiting longer is safer because it allows for the concrete to gain more strength.

 Step 7.
-Demold The DIY Stepping Stone
+Demold The Concrete Stone

 stepping stone mold upside down on table with cloth underneath